darrenjw/blog/drafts/rainier2.md

 ## Summary

 Rainier is a monadic DSL for probabilistic programming in Scala.
 We can use standard functional combinators and for-expressions for building models to sample, and then run an efficient HMC algorithm on the resulting probability monad in order to obtain samples from the posterior distribution of the model.
+See the [Rainier](https://github.com/stripe/rainier) repo for further details.

 #### eof